JiHong88/suneditor/README.md

                     // ['save', 'template'],
                     // '/', Line break
                   ]

+                  ex) When do not use group.
+                  // If you don't want to use a group, put all the buttons in one array.
+                  [
+                    ['undo', 'redo', 'bold', 'underline', 'fontColor', 'table', 'link', 'image', 'video'] ]

                   ex) More button:
                   // The more button is defined as a string starting with a colon.(":").
                   // :Identifier - Title attribute - Button's innerHTML